JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 # Use Offload

 <div class="columns-2">
   <div class="text-left mt-2">

-Define own values of some symbol and assign it to graphics primitives you want
+Define your own values for a symbol and assign them to the graphics primitives you want.

 <CodeBlock>
 symbol = 0.1;